darelovesdata/ecommerce-market-analytics/docs/PRODUCT_VISION.md

 The project succeeds if it demonstrates:

 1. **Technical viability:** Multiple data sources reliably integrated
-2. **Business impact:** Measurable time savings and decision improvement
+2. **Business impact:** Measurable time savings and improved decision-making speed
-3. **Scalability:** 5+ clients successfully using the same dashboard framework
+3. **Scalability:** Five or more clients successfully using the same dashboard framework
-4. **Replicability:** Dashboard requires minimal customization per new client
+4. **Replicability:** Dashboard requires minimal customisation per new client
 5. **Repeatability:** Process for onboarding new clients documented and tested

 ## Long-Term Vision

 In 18 months, this product becomes the category standard for e-commerce analytics.
-Brands consider this dashboard as foundational as their Shopify store.
-Success means 50+ brands actively using the platform, showing 20%+ revenue improvement and recommending to competitors.
+Brands treat this dashboard as foundational as their Shopify store.
+Success means 50+ brands actively using the platform, showing 20%+ revenue improvement and recommending it to others in their network.

-The ultimate vision: A world where data accessibility creates a competitive advantage for smaller e-commerce brands, enabling them to compete with larger enterprises on decision speed and precision.
+The ultimate vision is a world where data accessibility creates a competitive advantage for smaller e-commerce brands, enabling them to compete with larger enterprises on decision speed and precision.